Azure/iot-plug-and-play-bridge/pnpbridge/src/adapters/src/impinj_reader_r700/README.md

       - CAP upgrade file: `pnpbridge/src/adapters/src/impinj_reader_r700/cap/build/azure_pnpbridge_impinj_r700.upgx`
         - This file includes `pnpbridge_bin` and the `config.json` found in the `impinj_reader_r700/support_files` folder, and a `start` script to run the PnP Bridge application on reader boot.

-### Run Binaries
+### **Run Binaries**

-- In all cases, run the `pnpbridge_bin` to start the PnP Bridge application.
+- In all cases, run the `pnpbridge_bin` build export to start the PnP Bridge console application.
 This application looks for a `config.json` configuration file next to it on disk.
 (See [Configuration](#configuration))

   - Linux/x86: run the `pnpbridge_bin` executable.
+(See Build Outputs for location)
-  - R700 (ARM): (two options)
+  - R700 (ARM): (two options, not steps - do 1 or 2)
     1. copy the `pnpbridge_bin` executable and `config.json` to the reader via FTP, and then run `pnpbridge_bin`.
 It is recommended to copy and run under the `/cust/` folder on the reader.
     2. install the `azure_pnpbridge_impinj_r700.upgx` CAP upgrade file to the reader.
 This .upgx file includes `pnpbridge_bin` and `config.json`, and will cause the PnP Bridge application to start automatically after the reader boots.

-### Configuration {#configuration}
+### **Configuration {#configuration}**

 The PnP Bridge Application requires a config.json file to specify connection parameters to the Azure cloud and device connection/communication parameters.
 More general PnP Bridge configuration information can be found here: link?

 - Impinj R700 - To configure a connection between an Impinj R700 Reader and the Azure cloud services follow these steps:
     1. Configure the Impinj R700 reader to use the **Impinj IoT Device Interface**.
 This is important as the Reader Configuration REST API (included in the Impinj IoT Device Interface) is used by the PnP Bridge adapter to control the reader operations.